maffka123/tutti_zip_scrape/README.md

 ./scrape_tutti.py --zip=your_zip --city=your_city --price_min=min_price --price_max=max_price --searching_for=what_do_you_want
 ```

-All options except zip are optional
+All options except zip are optional:

+- zip can be in form 8056, 805*, 80* or 805., 80. etc.

+- city should have umlauts if there are some, or ue, ae, oe

+- prices just a number

+-searching for one word for now, it is enough for me :)

 ### 2. How does it work